• Skip to primary navigation

 • Using a rolling pin, gently roll out.
 Do not roll out too flat (I rolled mine out a little too flat).
 Using your pastry cutter or a butter knife, cut the dough into 8 wedges (like you are cutting a pizza) and place the wedges on a lined baking sheet (parchment paper or your Silpat non-stick baking mat).

 • Brush each wedge with the egg wash and sprinkle with Turbinado sugar and sliced almonds.
 Press down on the sliced almonds gently to help them stick.
 Bake for about 18-20 minutes, (rotating the baking sheet halfway through), or when the tops are light brown.
-Remove from oven and cool on a wire rack for at least 10-15 minutes.
+Remove from oven and cool on a wire rack for at least 5 to 10 minutes.
 Serve warm or at room temp.
+Enjoy with butter or honey, or plain with coffee!

 You might also like...